5 Common Wedding Planning Problems (and How to Solve Them)

 Here’s how to stay prepared:

-• Backup Options: Confirm the venue has indoor spaces that accommodate your guests and match the style of your outdoor event, like a reception hall or covered patio.
+• Backup Options: Confirm your venue has indoor spaces that can accommodate your guest count and align with your wedding’s style.

-• Vendor Flexibility: Check if your vendors can adapt to location changes and inquire about extra fees.
+• Vendor Flexibility: Make sure vendors can adjust to location or layout changes and clarify any related fees.

 Here’s how to manage your tasks efficiently: